 Hyperight: To set the scene, can you tell us about the data-driven diversity, equity and inclusion journey of Grundfos?
 When did the idea start, and what are the company’s goals with this strategy?

 Jacob Nielsen: Grundfos has a long history of being diverse and inclusive, making sure that, for example, people with special needs had a fulfilling work life.
-So, in Grundfos’ case I believe it was in the DNA of the organization already, but still with room for doing better.
-Already before I joined Grundfos in 2018 there was an existing ambition to increase the ratio of women in leadership positions, and the goal was met in 2020.
+In Grundfos’ case, I believe it was in the DNA of the organization already, but still with room for improvement.
+Before I joined Grundfos in 2018, there was already an existing ambition to increase the ratio of women in leadership positions, and the goal was met in 2020.
 That accomplishment gave energy and inspiration for more, and our Head of DE&I, Ulla Grøn, initiated a large project with an external consultancy firm, Boston Consulting Group, to diagnose the Diversity, Equity, and Inclusion in Grundfos.
 The people analytics team was, of course, deeply involved in this as well.
-Here we identified several focus areas, and five themes were decided on to set focus towards 2025: Leadership Commitment, Inclusive Culture, Advancement and Recruitment of Women, Early Career Development and lastly, Reduced Work Capacity/Special Needs Representation.
+Here, we identified several focus areas, and five themes were decided on to set focus towards 2025: Leadership Commitment, Inclusive Culture, Advancement and Recruitment of Women, Early Career Development and lastly, Reduced Work Capacity/Special Needs Representation.

 Besides these themes, the DE&I Council was founded.
 The DE&I Council consists of 10 Grundfos leaders from across different business units in the organization.
 Together, the council is responsible for developing and driving aspiration, targets, and interventions of our DE&I efforts.